 The CPA exam will cover many topics you had in class, and if i’m being brutally honest, you will definitely be at a disadvantage if you didn’t try or fully understand the material during your classes.
 HOWEVER, that doesn’t mean you can’t tackle the CPA exam.

-Invest in a CPA Prep Course That Fits Your Needs
+Invest in a CPA Review Course That Fits Your Needs

 There are some CPA prep course companies that do an excellent job explaining topics in a way that is easy for you to understand.
 Your lack of quality grades could possibly have been attributed to the quality of professors you had.
 If that is the case, then there is a very good chance you will be able to easily learn the concepts through the great instruction of a prep course.